massivemadness/Squircle-CE/README.md

 The class itself contains self-explanatory methods for all your searching needs:
-- `find(searchString, findParams)` - Find all possible results in text with provided options.
+- `find(params)` - Find all possible results in text with provided options.
 - `replaceFindResult(replaceText)` - Finds current match and replaces it with new text.
 - `replaceAllFindResults(replaceText)` - Finds all matches and replaces them with the new text.
 - `findNext()` - Finds the next match and scrolls to it.